UPDATED Aug. 27, 2021

 The service works with Chromecast, Roku, Fire TV, NVIDIA Shield TV, Apple TV and Chromecast.
 Try out YouTube TV free for a week.

 The Choice plan, which carries 90+ channels, is $84.99 per month.
-AT&T TV now offers a no contract option so you can subscribe month to month and cancel whenever you want.
+When you sign up, you can subscribe month to month and cancel whenever you want.

 Subscribers get a wide variety of sports channels including Big Ten Network, ESPN, ESPN2, and regional NBC Sports networks.